uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/the-internet.md

 - EK 6.2.2E Open standards fuel the growth of the Internet.
 - **EK 6.2.2F The Internet is a packet-switched system through which digital data is sent by breaking the data into blocks of bits called packets, which contain both the data being transmitted and control information for routing the data.**

-{panel type="teacher-note" summary="Exclusion EK 6.2.2F"}
+{panel type="teacher-note"}

 # EXCLUSION STATEMENT (for EK 6.2.2F):

 Specific details of any particular packet-switching system are beyond the scope of this course and the AP Exam.

 {panel end}